-Church School is available for children in grades K-8 most Sunday mornings throughout the program year, September through May, at 10:30 AM.
+Church School is available for children from age two through 7th grade most Sunday mornings throughout the program year, September through May, at 10:30 AM.

 Due to Covid-19 restrictions, all Church School classes will begin the year with distance learning, though children are welcome to accompany their parents/guardians in worship.
 Please click here to view our Covid guidelines for more information.